Essays, Stories, Adventures, Dreams

 The first map shows only tropical rainforests, above

-The unsubstantiated combined map (map #2) of temperate and tropical rainforests.
+The unsubstantiated combined map (map #2) shows temperate and tropical rainforests.
 Note that it includes all of Florida and almost all of Zaire and Eastern China, among other major discrepancies.
 Should we accept these maps as accurate?

 The Footloose Forester admits to being ignorant about most of South America, Zaire, and China but...
 But we should not take at face value all things that are presented to us, regardless of how fancy the medium of presentation is.